Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

 {\bf Notation.} In the pictures of the D-graphs (see Figs.~\ref{122298}--\ref{29370}), instead of numerical Morse indices, we will label the vertices corresponding to minima, saddlepoints and maxima by white circles, black circles, and white squares, respectively.

 \begin{remark} \rm The D-graph of a real Morse polynomial is determined by an arbitrary virtual Morse function associated with this polynomial.
-Indeed, the intersection matrix and the Morse indices are the elements of the virtual Morse function, and the orientation of the edges follows from the order of the rows and columns of this matrix determined by the order of the corresponding critical values.
-In this way also D-graphs of arbitrary abstract virtual Morse functions with only real critical points are well defined. \end{remark}
+Indeed, the intersection matrix and the Morse indices are the elements of the virtual Morse function, and the orientation of the edges follows from the order of the rows and columns of the intersection matrix, which is determined by the order of the corresponding critical values.
+In this way, D-graphs of arbitrary {\em virtual} Morse functions with only real critical points are also well-defined. \end{remark}

-\begin{theorem} In the restriction to generic Morse polynomials with only real critical points, the D-graphs form an invariant of isotopy classes of Morse functions.
+\begin{theorem} In the restriction to the space of generic Morse polynomials of class $\Phi_1$ or $\Phi_3$ with only real critical points, the D-graphs form an invariant of isotopy classes of Morse functions.
 This invariant is equivalent to the set-valued invariant from \S \ref{svinv}. \end{theorem}

-{\it Proof} of this theorem repeats the proof of Theorem 2 of \cite{Vx9}.
+{\it Proof} of this theorem repeats the proof of Theorem 2 of \cite{Vx9}. $\Box$